MarlinFirmware/MarlinDocumentation/_basics/install_platformio_vscode.md

 ### 5. Get example configurations

 Go to [example configurations repository](https://github.com/MarlinFirmware/Configurations/), select branch corresponding to your Marlin source code version and download archive.
+Pay extra attention to versions, i.e. '2.1.x' branch of Marlin is not '2.1.1' release and won't accept '2.1.1' configirations.

 ![Download configs](/assets/images/basics/install_platformio_vscode/download_configs.png)

 Unzip archive, find configuration files for your printer (or closest ones) and copy them to **Marlin/** folder.
+Don't forget **_Bootscreen.h** and **_Statusscreen.h** if any present.

 Many example configurations contain 'readme' file with useful notes and instructions, make sure to read it.